MCP Tool Reference

 app_environmentyesEnvironment.

 statenoopen, closed, warmup, cooldown, or archived.
-Shows all if not specified.
+Returns all states if not specified.

 trigger_idnoFilter to incidents from a specific trigger.
 Use get_triggers to find trigger IDs.